What the Veterans Outreach Team Does

-The Mesothelioma Center is a patient advocacy organization that helps people suffering from asbestos-related cancer find medical specialists and support resources, free of charge.
+The Mesothelioma Center at Asbestos.com is the nation’s most trusted mesothelioma resource.
+It helps people suffering from asbestos-related cancer find medical specialists and support resources, free of charge.
 Partnering with our Veterans Outreach program is the best way to ensure no veteran with mesothelioma gets left behind.

 Because the U.S. military used asbestos extensively between 1935 and 1975, American veterans now bear a disproportionate burden of mesothelioma and other asbestos-related diseases.
 These illnesses are so rare in the general population that most doctors struggle to diagnose and treat them effectively.